-4. Using a calibrated torque wrench, torque the 2 inner mounting bolts evenly.
-Tighten the bolts in several passes up to full torque, such as 100, 175, and 240 inlbs torque.
+3. Refer to Figure 1 for a view of the two piece hub, blade, and pitch setting gage.
+Using the Nord-Lock washers, mount bolts, and lock nuts, secure the hub mount, rear spinner bulkhead (if used), and the spacer (if required) to the engine flange.
+See Figure 2 for proper Nord-lock washer assembly.
+Using a calibrated torque wrench, torque the 6 mounting bolts evenly using an alternating pattern.
+Tighten the bolts in several passes up to full torque, such as 100, 200, and 240 in-lbs torque.
 See Table 1 or hub decal for other units of bolt torque.

 Each Nord-lock washer works in pairs with the "ramped" sides facing each other.
-See Figure 4.
+See Figure 2.

-FIGURE 4.
+FIGURE 2.
 NORD-LOCK LOCK WASHER